Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 Settling into life in Wales

 You can support the person or family you are hosting to settle into life in Wales.
 The first thing to do will be to make sure they’re comfortable in their accommodation and setup with the basics.
 They should have enough food and essential supplies like toiletries and it’s worth checking that they’ve got access to a mobile phone and the internet so they can stay in touch with family and friends.

-You should help your guest become familiar with the Welsh Government Sanctuary website which can help Ukrainians with a range of queries they may have about life in Wales, as well as helping them to overcome barriers in accessing support.
+You should help your guest become familiar with the Welsh Government Sanctuary website which can help Ukrainians with a range of queries they may have about life in Wales, such as driving licence queries to educational and employment information, and lots more information based on questions we have found are important to our Ukrainian guests.
+The website will also helpyour guest to overcome barriers in accessing support.

 The Welsh Government’s Wales Sanctuary Service (run on our behalf by Welsh Refugee Council) can provide advice and advocacy to Ukrainian arrivals.
 This includes a dedicated virtual peer support forum.
 The forum will help Ukrainians to connect with each other and discuss shared opportunities and challenges encountered in Wales.
 The service also includes immigration legal advice provided by Asylum Justice, where required.

 Ukrainian guests can access the service for help via 0808 196 7273 or by contacting: email@example.com.